José Manuel Moreno: International career

 Moreno was a member of the Argentina national team from 1936 to 1950, earning 34 caps and scoring 19 goals.
 Moreno was part of the winning squads at the South American Championships (now Copa América) of 1941, 1942 and 1947.
 He scored the tournament's milestone goal number 500 in an atypical match against Ecuador: he scored five goals in that match, a Copa América record which he shares with Héctor Scarone (Uruguay), Juan Marvezzi (Argentina) and Evaristo (Brazil).
 That day, Argentina beat Ecuador 12–0, which is also the largest goal difference in a single Copa América match.

 Moreno was the top goalscorer of the 1942 South American Championship with seven goals, along with Herminio Masantonio, and was chosen best player of the 1947 edition.
 He is also tied for third place among the Copa América's all-time top scorers, with 13 overall goals.

 Managerial career

-Moreno had a brief spell as manager of Argentina in 1959.
-He also worked as the manager of Boca Juniors, Huracán and All Boys in Argentina and Colo-Colo in Chile.
+His first significant stint in coaching occurred in Colombia with Independiente Medellín.
+In 1955, acting as a player-manager, he led the club to the Colombian championship.
+This historic achievement made him the first footballer to win league titles in four different countries (Argentina, Mexico, Chile, and Colombia).
+He would later return to manage the Colombian outfit again between 1960 and 1961, officially retiring as a player during a friendly match against Boca Juniors where he both played and coached.